filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/notary-application.md

 - Use case(s) to be supported: [Please select from [here](/notaries/templates/README.md#definitions)]
 - DataCap requested for allocation (10TiB - 10 PiB):

-_Please respond to the questions below in pargraph form, replacing the text saying "Please answer here".
+_Please respond to the questions below in paragraph form, replacing the text saying "Please answer here".
 Include as much detail as you can in your answer!_

 ## Long Term Network Alignment
 ### Time Commitment